-Text messages are continuing to be a highly preferred method of consumer engagement for many businesses including within healthcare.
+Text messages continue to be a highly preferred method of consumer engagement for many businesses including within healthcare.
 Mobile carriers (e.g. Verizon) have implemented a series of policies and procedures to increase trust across the messaging ecosystem and reduce the spam that consumers may receive through SMS messaging.
-These policies require phone numbers to go through a registration process to confirm who is sending the message, types of message contents and whether the consumer consented to receive these messages.
+These policies require phone numbers to go through a registration process to confirm who is sending the message, the types of message contents, and whether the consumer consented to receive these messages.

 Types Of Phone Numbers

-There are 2 main number types used at Updox for practice to patient text messaging products such as Reminders, Video Chat invites, Secure Text, and Broadcast: 10 DLC and Toll-Free.
+There are 2 main number types used at Updox for practice to patient text messaging products such as Reminders, Video Chat invites, Secure Text, and Broadcast.

 These can be helpful if you want to show your business locality (area code) to the customers.